 When your furnace won’t start, doing your own furnace repair in Safford, Arizona, can feel pretty overwhelming.

-Fixing your furnace might feel like an overwhelming task when your heat won’t turn on.
+Figuring out a furnace-related problem might feel like a daunting task when your heat won’t power on.
 But it doesn’t have to be like that.

-There are several time-saving, low-cost fixes you can do by yourself to prevent a furnace repair call.
+There are a couple of quick, low-cost fixes you can do on your own to prevent a furnace repair call.

-If you find you need help from a heating and cooling expert and live in Safford, B&D Air Conditioning can help you.
-We can repair most brands of heating systems and also provide emergency furnace repair.
+If you find you need help from a heating and cooling expert and live in Safford, B&D Air Conditioning can assist you.
+We can repair most makes of heating systems and also provide emergency furnace repair.

-While you’re talking with us, think over an annual furnace maintenance plan that may help you avoid problems in the future.
-We can tell you how often your furnace should be inspected by one of our certified professionals.
+While you’re in touch with us, think about an annual furnace maintenance plan that could help you avoid problems in the future.
+We can tell you how regularly your furnace should be inspected by one of our certified professionals.

-Go through our easy guide below to get to work on troubleshooting your furnace.
+Use our easy guide below to start troubleshooting your furnace.
 Most of these steps don’t require mechanical know-how.

 Furnace Repair Checklist